Musical Genres – Discover the most listened to ones

 It has a huge range of instruments and structures, making it perfect for all types of occasions such as weddings or funerals.

-Rock is another extremely popular genre that grew in popularity during the 1950s with hits from Elvis Presley and Chuck Berry.
+Rock is another extremely popular genre that grew in popularity during the 1950s with hits by Elvis Presley and Chuck Berry.

 This genre has evolved over time to incorporate elements of other styles such as punk or metal, creating subgenres such as alternative rock.